Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 Travel through the heart of ‘Robin Hood Country' on your way to visit Lincoln Castle, one of the finest examples of a Norman castle in England.
 Your tour will include a chance to see one of the four remaining copies of the Magna Carta.
 Later, continue to York, once the Viking capital of Britain.
 Saunter along the Shambles to reach York Minster, in the heart of this medieval gem.
 Your hotel lies within the walls facing Clifford's Tower.

 Drive through the Lake District National Park, a scenic wonderland of rugged mountains and tranquil lakes, inspiration to a host of English poets.
 Stop in Wordsworth's village of Grasmere and see the poet's grave in the churchyard.
 Cross the border at Gretna Green, where runaway lovers were married and continue to the Scottish capital.

 In the morning, travel down the Royal Mile to the Queen’s Holyroodhouse Palace before crossing over to the ‘New Town’.
 Next, walk with your Local Expert inside Edinburgh Castle for spectacular views of the town.
 The afternoon is free to shop on Princes Street.
-At night, selected departures venture to the Military Tattoo – a colorful mixture of historic battles and military manoeuvres, complete with pipes and drums.
+At night, selected departures venture to the Military Tattoo – a colorful mixture of historic battles and military maneuvers, complete with pipes and drums.

 Enjoy a journey of discovery on a Loch Ness cruise.
 Soak up the scenery, historic monuments and intriguing tales of Nessie in the heart of Scotland's great glen.
 Afterwards, pause for a photo of Eilean Donan Castle, set idyllically on a headland on Loch Duich.
-Then hear tales of Flora MacDonald and her vain defense of the Bonnie Prince as you cross over the sea to Skye.
+Listen to tales of Flora MacDonald and her vain defense of the Bonnie Prince as you cross over the sea to Skye.

 Return to the mainland and drive to the World War II Commando Memorial in the shadow of Ben Nevis.
 Continue through Fort William to absorb the dramatic scenery of Glencoe, the Valley of the Weeping, where the dreadful massacre of the MacDonald's took place in 1692.
 Enjoy a scenic drive along the Bonnie Banks of Loch Lomond, en route to Glasgow.
 Your Travel Director will show you the city's grand public buildings, including George Square and St. Mungo's Cathedral.